Connectivity: VPN Pre-Shared Key with Static IP

 Disable this option.
 This ensures that all traffic from your users reaches the WSS with its original source IP address.
 Failing to observe this can lead to users not being authenticated, or to policy rules not applying to traffic as expected.

 - Save the VPN configuration, and repeat this process with the data center that is the next closest to your geographic location.

 The following knowledge base articles cover information that can be useful in troubleshooting issues once the VPN tunnel is established.

 Data Center Egress IP Addresses.
-The following articles provide the public IP addresses used to reach Internet resources from the Web Security Service worldwide:
+The following articles list the public IP addresses used to reach Internet resources from Web Security Service service worldwide.

 The following links provide example vendor device configuration examples.
 Use these as guidelines only.
 Symantec cannot guarantee the validity of third-party products and procedures.
 If you encounter configuration discrepancies, you must default to the best practices and configuration parameters provided by Symantec in this topic.
 Per the SLA, Technical Support might not be able to provide guidance if you perform configurations outside of the requirements outlined in this guide.